Tuesday, September 29, 2009

 Oh My Goo-ness SuperFudge Brownies

-Countdown to Gentleman Caller
+Countdown to Gentleman Caller: 4 days.

 In fact, I'm baking up a freezer full of desserts for a friend's wedding next weekend.
 When desserts are loaded with butter, chocolate, and/or other big flavors, they take well to the freezer because the flavors still pop when thawed.
 Made and stashed Lemony Glazed Shortbread Bars, a Better Homes and Gardens recipe that uses about 8 lemons.
 Satisfyingly puckery with that crisp shortbread texture.
 My go-to favorite when I want to make a big batch of bars to wow a crowd.
 Lemony Glazed Shortbread Bars Recipe.